itsananderson/itsananderson.github.io/source/_posts/2014-05-12-git-concepts-branches-forks-and-pull-requests.markdown

 Pull requests can also be used as a code review workflow within a single repository.
 I've done this for some of my own open source projects.
-It works really well for teams that are working together on a project.
+It's really useful for teams who work together on a project.

 If you're not already doing your feature work in a branch, you should learn to [commit good](http://willi.am/blog/2014/05/06/git-for-devs-who-cant-commit-good/).
-Once you're doing your work in a branch, pull requests become second nature.
+Once you're doing your work in a branch, pull requests are the next logical step.
 As soon as you're at a point where you're not embarassed by your code, create a pull request.
 You can continue pushing new changes to your branch for reviewers to see.
 By starting the feedback loop as early as possible, your peers can help catch issues that you'd otherwise have to spend a long time undoing.